 What is even more unusual is that Flight Centre will be using all three classes onboard, including their excellent Business Studios, and innovative First Apartments, as well as The Residence.
 They are offering each leg in the Residence as a prize for the travel agents who sell the most Etihad flights to customers within a certain period.
 This would be an incredible experience to get a free flight in The Residence!

-According to their public registration page, those qualifying travel agents will receive free economy tickets on the charter flights (or other regularly scheduled flights if they are originating from other cities or travelling on other dates).
+According to their public registration page, those qualifying travel agents will receive free economy tickets on the charter flights (or other regularly scheduled flights if they are originating from other cities or traveling on other dates).
 They can then pay to upgrade to business or first class subject to availability of course.

 Time to celebrate